-Dhruva Jaishankar is a Transatlantic Fellow with the Asia Program of the German Marshall Fund of the United States in Washington DC.
-In this capacity, he manages GMF’s India Trilateral Forum – a twice-yearly strategic dialogue between the United States, Europe, and India – and organizes regular transatlantic meetings on Pakistan.
-He writes an occasional column on international affairs for the Indian Express and is a contributor to several other publications including the Economic Times and Foreign Policy.
-His current research is focused on Indian foreign and security policy and on Internet freedom in South and Southeast Asia, edits GMF’s Transatlantic Take series, and is a regular commentator on international affairs and security for several publications in India and the United States.
+Dhruva Jaishankar is a Transatlantic Fellow with the Asia Program of the German Marshall Fund of the United States (GMF) in Washington DC.
+In this capacity, he manages GMF’s India Trilateral Forum – a twice-yearly strategic dialogue between the United States, Europe, and India – and organizes regular policy meetings on Pakistan.
+He also conducts research on Indian foreign and security policy and on Internet freedom in South and Southeast Asia, edits GMF’s Transatlantic Take series, and is a regular commentator on international affairs and security for several publications in India and the United States.

 Click here for this author's GMF blog posts.